-Assessments include oral presentations, policy briefing documents, podcasts, analyses of primary sources, exhibition design, book reviews, reflective pieces, data analysis and traditional essays.
+Assessments include oral presentations, podcasts, policy briefing documents, analyses of primary sources, exhibition design, book reviews, reflective pieces, data analysis and traditional essays.
 For each assessment, you will receive guidance, preparation, and feedback to facilitate your progress.

-All assessments that contribute to final grades are evaluated based on clear assessment criteria and agreed marking rubrics, which you will be able to see in advance.
+All assessments that contribute to final grades are evaluated based on clear assessment criteria and agreed marking criteria that are made available to you in advance.
 These criteria and rubrics directly align with the module's learning outcomes and are used to assess submitted work and provide timely feedback.
 The marking process adheres to rigorous quality mechanisms to ensure fair and consistent academic judgement.
 Feedback is delivered through various channels and stages, including responses to assessments, questions in seminars and tutorials, and guidance during project supervision.
 Peer-to-peer work with fellow students also provides valuable feedback.